Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Krabi – 2 or 3 days

-How to get there: Krabi has an international and domestic airport services flights to and from all over Thailand, as well as Singapore, Malaysia, Hong Kong and China.
+Krabi has an international and domestic airport services flights to and from all over Thailand and other major cities in Asia.
 You can also take an overnight bus from Bangkok, or a ferry from Phuket.